Buying and selling a home and the joys of waiting. How to stay sane.

 Real estate waiting periods: The Classics!

 The wait between submitting your offer and waiting to hear back if it has been accepted.
+Waiting for seller to respond to offer.
 This is probably the most stressful wait of all.
-You finally find THE HOME, it meets all your criteria and you really, really want that home!
-Unfortunately, so do four other buyers.
-You put your...
+You finally find THE HOME, it meets all your criteria and you really, really want that...